 For younger children

-After lessons, how do you keep the kids occupied in their downtime?
+After lessons, how do you keep children occupied in their downtime?
 Here are a few ideas to keep them active and engaged without having to resort to too much screen time.

 - Rainbow Trail – Many homes across the nation have been putting rainbows in their windows for children to spot in their local neighbourhood.